 You’ll have to contract a guide to take you through Károlyi Castle’s chambers and its extensive grounds (which cover over 50 hectares and include a small lake), but it’s well worth it.

 The castle has both temporary and permanent exhibitions covering all parts of history along with a range of cultural and musical programs.

 You can also stay at Károlyi Castle, in its 20-room hostel, and eat at its fine restaurant, before kicking back in its extensive library.

 Location: In the town of Fehérvárcsurgó, north of Székesfehérvár.

 Address: Fehérvárcsurgó, Petőfi Sándor u.
 2, 8052 Hungary

-Opening Hours: 10 am til 6 pm every day.
+Opening Hours: Open from 10 am til 6 pm every day of the week.

-Entrance Fees: HUF 1500 for adults and HUF 750 for students and pensioners.
+Entrance Fees: Tickets cost HUF 1500 for adults and HUF 750 for students and pensioners.